vseryakov/backendjs/README.md

 The location search is implemented by using geohash as a primary key in the bk_location table with the account id as the second part of the primary key, for DynamoDB this is the range key.
 When request comes for all matches for the location for example 37.7, -122.4, the search that is executed looks like this:
 - geohash for latitude 37.7 and longitude -122.4 and radius 10 km will be `9q8y`
-- all neoghboring ares around this point within 10 km radius will be '9q8z', '9q8v', '9q8w', '9q8x', '9q8t', '9q9n', '9q9p', '9q9j'
+- all neighboring areas around this point within 10 km radius will be '9q8z', '9q8v', '9q8w', '9q8x', '9q8t', '9q9n', '9q9p', '9q9j'
 - we start the search on the bk_location table by the primary key geohash with the value 9q8y
 - filter out all records beyond our radius by calculating the difference between our point and the candidate record
-- if total number of results expcted is still less than required, continue to the next neighbor area
+- if total number of results expected is still less than required, continue to the next neighbor area
-- continue untill we visit all neighbors or received required number of macthed records
+- continue until we visit all neighbors or received required number of matched records
 - on return the next_token opaque value will be provided if we want to continue the search for more matched for the same location

 This is implemented by the `locations` module from the core.
 To enable this functionality specify `allow-modules=bk_locations`.